SametHope/Tagged/README.md

 This package includes a source generator for compile-time constant tags that automatically update when necessary, a custom attribute for selecting one or multiple existing tags from the inspector, abstraction-based design with interfaces for easy expansion, a MonoBehaviour implementation of the interface for quick entry and optional extension methods for convenience.

 Tagged works similiar to other common Unity tag system implementations by using a custom component as its default implementation.
-Main difference of this package is, it is based around interfaces to support tagging everything such as ScriptableObjects, MonoBehaviours and even regular C# objects.
+Main difference of this package is, it is based around interfaces to support tagging everything such as ScriptableObjects, MonoBehaviours and even regular C# objects and comes with other utilities.

 # Installation / Removal